Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

 The `footer` is a part of HTML markup stored in a file in the ηCMS :ref:`media repository <mmgr>`.

-In the said majority we get all possible pages with common footer and header displaying a single content block, giving `Simple page` name to this set and treat it as :term:`template` (prototype) for actual page instances.
+In the said majority we get all possible pages with common header and footer displaying a single content block, giving `Simple page` name to this set and treat it as :term:`template` (prototype) for actual page instances.

-All pages based on `Simple page` template will contain `title` and `footer` attributes among additional attributes:
+All pages based on the 'Simple page` template will contain `title` and `footer` attributes among additional attributes:

 * Content